Lab Equipment

 [Mandatory] Reference Endpoint Device

 Repeatable testing requires a standardized physical endpoint where a real or synthetic user interacts with a remote session.
-Depending on the target system, remoting client software such as Microsoft Remote Desktop Connection, Microsoft AVD Client, Citrix Workspace App, or VMware Horizon Client must be installed on the client device.
+Depending on the system under test, remoting client software such as Microsoft Remote Desktop Connection, Microsoft AVD Client, Citrix Workspace App, or VMware Horizon Client must be installed on the client device.

-In the past, capturing on-screen footage has relied on specialized software.
+Locally recording screen videos relies on specialized screen capture software, such as Microsoft ClipChamp.
 Such screen capture software consumes local system resources, including CPU, memory and graphics cards.
-For simple video capture use cases a software solution might be good enough, but when you are serious about quality and accuracy of on-screen recordings, a dedicated capture device is an essential tool to minimize the impact on system resources.
+For simple video capture use cases a software solution might be good enough.
+But when you are serious about quality and accuracy of on-screen recordings, a dedicated capture device is an essential tool to minimize the impact on system resources.
 A capture device will alleviate any frame-rate drop which can occur while recording and is therefore regarded as an essential item.

-The design goal of a video capture device is to hardware-accelerate the process of converting a video signal produced by a television tuner, gaming console, tablet or personal computer to digital video and sending it to local storage.
-The resulting digital data are referred to as a video stream which may be recorded as a computer file.
+The design goal of a screen capture device or frame grabber is to offload and hardware-accelerate the process of converting a video signal produced by a gaming console, tablet or personal computer to a digital video stream and storing it locally as a computer file.

 • Epiphan AV.io 4K (www.epiphan.com)